jigyasa-ctrl/journal-with-AI/README.md

 # Journal with AI

 Journal with AI is a simple journaling application powered by AI, built with React and Express.
-Reflect on your day and receive AI-driven insights into your journal entries
+Reflect on your day and receive AI-driven insights into your journal entries.

 Live demo -> https://journal-with-ai.netlify.app/